oroinc/documentation/commerce/user_guide/system/general_setup/display_settings.rst

 2. Select **System Configuration > General Setup > Display Settings** in the menu to the left.

-.. note:: See a short demo on `how to set display settings in your Oro application <https://www.orocommerce.com/media-library/set-display-settings-orocrm#play=B2DqoTVQCao>`_, or continue reading the guidance below.
+.. note:: See a short demo on how to set display settings in your Oro application, or continue reading the guidance below.

    .. raw:: html